bblodfon/gitsbe-model-analysis/docs/atopo/cell-lines-2500/ref.md

-# Session Info {-}
+# R Session Info {-}

 For the main R packages that I used in this analysis see:
 [@Wang2011], [@R-circlize], [@Gu2016], [@R-usefun], [@R-emba].

 A very useful tutorial about network visualization in R that I used: [@Ognyanova2019]

+For adding code folding buttons in `bookdown::gitbook` see [@Roche2017Enabl].

-We provide for reproducibity purposes the information about the R session that is used throughout this bookdown document:
+I also provide for reproducibity purposes the information about the R session that is used throughout this bookdown document: